 What is Achilles tendinopathy Commonly called Achilles tendinitis, it is an overuse injury very common throughout all stages of life.
 You can have insertional or mid-substance symptoms, depending on its location, with insertional symptoms being lower on the heel and...

-Avoiding Neck Pain, Stretching, Massage, Posture & Workspace set up Amid the spread of Covid-19 and a lockdown in place, many of us are faced with a “work from home” situation.
-As the home office becomes the new norm, it’s easy to fall into bad posture habits or...
+Avoiding Neck Pain, Stretching, Massage, Posture & Workspace set up As the home office becomes the new norm, it’s easy to fall into bad posture habits or end up with a workspace that makes you feel stuck in one position all day.
+Adapting to any new work...

 Ankle Sprains